Raakk/SCACIoMT/README.md

 # SCACIoMT
-This is the source code for an Ethereum-based smart contract dedicated for managing medical Internet-of-Things devices.
+This is the source code for a smart contract-based distributed scheme dedicated to managing medical Internet-of-Things devices.